-Assessors can be consultants (medical or clinical scientist), staff grade and associated specialists (SAS), senior biomedical scientists (BMS), clinical scientists, a more senior trainee or other healthcare professionals competent in the area being assessed (e.g. nurses).
-Assessors do not need prior approval from the College or prior knowledge of the trainee but should be briefed about the standard required of the stage of training (see curriculum).
-For optimum reliability, assessments should be undertaken by as many different assessors as possible.
-Trainees are encouraged to include assessments from a broad range of consultants and senior staff.
+Assessors can be consultants, staff grade and associated specialists (SAS), a more senior trainee or other healthcare professionals competent in the area being assessed (e.g. nurses).
+Medically qualified assessors do not have to be specifically accredited in Chemical Pathology or Metabolic Medicine.
+Assessors need not have prior knowledge of the trainee but should be briefed about the standard required of the stage of training (see curriculum).
+Assessors do not need to be approved by the College.

-▶ Curriculum
+Curriculum